mgilank/hosting-landing-page-v1/README.md

-# TesLanding - Web Hosting Landing Page
+# Simpel Web Hosting Landing Page

 A modern, responsive web hosting landing page built with HTML and Tailwind CSS.
 This project showcases a professional design for a web hosting company with all the essential sections needed to convert visitors into customers.